 After business hours or on the weekends, the individual should contact Public Safety at (415) 422-4201.
-Any missing student report received by SHaRE or the Office of the Vice Provost of Student Life will be immediately referred to Public Safety.
+Any missing student report received by the Office of Student Housing, the Office of Community Living, or the Office of the Vice President of Student Life will be immediately referred to Public Safety.